-A Water Crisis activates a rationing program for the City of Windhoek's customers.
+A Water Crisis may activate a rationing program for the City of Windhoek's customers.
 Conditions that would lead to a Water Crisis are highly unlikely, but possible.
 However, if conditions warrant, the City of Windhoek may implement a rationing program for an indefinite period of time to ensure, to the extent possible, that there is adequate water for essential uses.
 No outdoor watering will be allowed and indoor water use will be restricted.
 Water Crisis restrictions will affect the quality of life in the City of Windhoek's service area, including the long-term damage or loss of landscapes.

-- Projected usable surface water contents available for less than 12 months on May 1 (see Figure 1). - Watershed characteristics such as precipitation, wind and soil moisture indicate exceptional and prolonged dryness. - Other water suppliers are rationing water. - News media are sending message that we are in a water crisis situation.

-- Customers believe we are in a water crisis situation. - Elected officials are saying that water rationing is appropriate. - The situation suggests that severe impacts to water-dependent businesses are unavoidable. - No tolerance to leaks and no filling of water features and pools as well as bi-weekly watering only, common believe that no unnecessary consumption can be tolerated.
+- Projected usable water supplies correspond to Category E (See Table 1). - Watershed characteristics such as precipitation, wind and soil moisture indicate exceptional and prolonged dryness. - Other water suppliers are rationing water. - News media are sending message that we are in a water crisis situation. - Customers believe we are in a water crisis situation. - Elected officials are saying that water rationing is appropriate. - The State declares a drought emergency. - The situation suggests that severe impacts to water-dependent businesses are unavoidable. - No tolerance to leaks and no filling of water features and pools as well as by-weekly watering only, common believe that no unnecessary consumption can be tolerated.